-21.1 Grievance Procedure.
+- 21.1 Grievance Procedure.
 A grievance is any dispute which involves the interpretation or application of any provision of this Memorandum of Understanding (excluding, however, those provisions of this Memorandum of Understanding which specifically provide that the decision of any County/District official shall be final, the interpretation or application of those provisions not being subject to the grievance procedure) or disciplinary actions.
 The Union may represent the employee at any stage of the process.
-Grievances must be filed within fifteen (15) days of the incident or occurrence about which the employee claims to have a grievance and shall be processed in the following manner.

-- A. Step 1.
-Any employee or group of employees who believes a provision of this Memorandum of Understanding has been misinterpreted or misapplied to the employee's detriment shall discuss the complaint on an informal basis with the employee's appropriate chief officer who shall meet with the employee and respond to the grievance within five (5) duty shifts, or ten (10) workdays in the case a grievance filed by employees assigned to a forty (40) hour workweek, of a request to hold such a meeting. - B. Step 2.
+Grievances must be filed within fifteen (15) days of the incident or occurrence about which the employee claims to have a grievance and shall be processed in the following manner. - A. Step 1.
+Any employee or group of employees who believes a provision of this Memorandum of Understanding has been misinterpreted or misapplied to the employee's detriment shall discuss the complaint on an informal basis with the employee's appropriate chief officer who shall meet with the employee and respond to the grievance within five (5) duty shifts, or ten (10) workdays in the case a grievance filed by employees assigned to a forty (40) hour workweek, of a request to hold such a meeting.
+Grievances challenging suspensions, reductions in pay, demotions and terminations may be filed at Step 3 within the timeframe set forth in Section 20.5. - B. Step 2.
 If a grievance is not satisfactorily resolved in Step 1 above, the employee may submit the grievance in writing within five (5) calendar days to such management official, other than the chief officer who participated in Step 1 above, as the Fire Chief may designate.
 This formal written grievance shall state which provision of the Memorandum of Understanding has been misinterpreted or misapplied, how the misinterpretation or misapplication has affected the employee to the employee's detriment, and the redress the employee seeks.
-A copy of each written communication on a grievance shall be filed with the Director of Human Resources.
+A copy of each written communication on a grievance shall be filed with the Employee Relations Officer or his/her designee.
 The designated management official shall have ten (10) workdays in which to respond to the grievance in writing. - C. Step 3.
-If a grievance is not satisfactorily resolved in Step 2 above, the employee may appeal in writing within five (5) workdays to the Director of Human Resources.
-The Director of Human Resources or designee shall have fifteen (15) workdays in which to investigate the merit of the complaint and to meet with the Fire Chief or designee and the employee to attempt to settle the grievance and to respond in writing to the employee and the employee's Union representative. - D. Step 4.
-No grievance may be processed under this Section which has not first been filed and investigated in accordance with Step 3 above and filed within five (5) calendar days of the written response of the Director of Human Resources or designee.
-If the parties are unable to reach a mutually satisfactory accord on any grievance which arises and is presented during the term of this Memorandum of Understanding, such grievance shall be submitted in writing within five (5) calendar days to the Director of Human Resources requesting that the grievance be submitted to an Adjustment Board.
-Adjustment Board is to be comprised of three (3) union representatives, no more than one (1) of whom shall be either an employee of the District or a member of the Union presenting this grievance, and three (3) representatives of the District, no more than one (1) of whom shall be an employee of a District covered by this MOU, or a County employee or a member of the staff of an organization employed to represent the District in the meeting and conferring process.
-The Adjustment Board shall meet and render a decision within fifteen (15) calendar days of receipt of a written request.
+If a grievance is not satisfactorily resolved in Step 2 above, the employee may appeal in writing within five (5) workdays to the Employee Relations Officer or his/her designee.
+The Employee Relations Officer or his/her designee shall have fifteen (15) workdays in which to investigate the merit of the complaint and to meet with the Fire Chief or designee and the employee to attempt to settle the grievance and to respond in writing to the employee and the employee's Union representative.